FranciscoEcchio/biogas-ml-prediction/README.md

 # Biogas Production Prediction using Machine Learning (Random Forest)

+> This project demonstrates the application of machine learning to improve prediction and understanding of complex environmental systems such as anaerobic digestion.

+---

 ## Project Overview

 Anaerobic digestion is a complex biological process widely used for biogas production from organic waste.
 However, predicting its performance is difficult due to nonlinear interactions between multiple variables.

 This project applies machine learning techniques to model and predict biogas production from brewery waste, improving understanding and potential optimization of the process.